Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Empirical Results

-\paragraph{Unconditional image generation.} Following prior works \citep{wang2024belm,wallace2023edict} we begin by exploring the ability of Rex to function as a traditionaly solver for diffusion models.
-To evaluate this we drew 10,240 samples using a DDPM model \citep{ho2020denoising} pretrained on the CelebA-HQ \citep{karras2018progressive} dataset with the various solvers each using the same fixed seed.
-We report the performance in terms of the \textit{Fr\'echet inception distance} (FID) \citep{heusel2017gans} which calculates the Fr\'echet distance between the real and generate distributions within one of the layers of an Inception neural network \citep{szegedy2016rethinking}.
-In \cref{tab:uncond_fid} we compare pre-existing methods for exact inversion with diffusion models against Rex, along with including the non-reversible DDIM solver as a baseline.
-Following \citet{wang2024belm} we choose the optimal hyperparameters for BDIA, EDICT, and BELM.
+Following prior works \citep{wang2024belm,wallace2023edict}, we begin by evaluating \rex as a standard sampling solver for diffusion models.
+To evaluate this we drew $10^4$ samples using a DDPM model \citep{ho2020denoising} pre-trained on the CelebA-HQ \citep{karras2018progressive} dataset with the various solvers, each using the same fixed seed.
+Following \citet{stein2023exposing}, we report the \textit{Fr\'echet distance} (FD) using a DINOv2 \citep{oquab2023dinov2} feature extractor along with FD$_\infty$ \citep{chong2020effectively}.
+We also report precision and recall \citep{kynkaanniemi2019improved} along with density and coverage \citep{naeem2020reliable}, which together proxy fidelity and sample diversity.

+In \cref{tab:uncond_fid} we compare pre-existing methods for exact inversion with diffusion models against \rex, and include the non-reversible DDIM \citep{song2021denoising} solver as a baseline.
+The \rex family performs strongly, outperforming EDICT \citep{wallace2023edict} and BDIA \citep{zhang2023bdia} by a wide margin and frequently outperforming O-BELM \citep{wang2024belm}; \rex even surpasses the non-reversible DDIM baseline.
+Our reversible SDE scheme performs well outside of the small step-size regime, a well-known limitation of SDE schemes.
+Unlike the other reversible solvers, \rex's hyperparameters were not tuned for this benchmark.
 In \cref{fig:comp_uncond_gen} we present a visual qualitative comparison of the different solvers using the same initial noise.
 We provide additional experimental details in \cref{app:uncond_gen_details}.